mesosphere/marathon/docs/docs/multirole.md

 With this in mind, given a service with the role `dev`, only the following `acceptedResourceRoles` field values are valid, and have the following interpretation:

 * `["*"]` - only unreserved resources will be considered; resources already reserved for the role `dev` will be declined.
-* `["*", "dev"]` - either unreserved resources, or resources already reserved for the role `dev` will be considered for offer matching.
+* `["*", "dev"]` - both unreserved resources and resources already reserved for the role `dev` will be considered for offer matching.
 * `["dev"]` - only resources already reserved for `dev` will be considered for offer matching.
 Unreserved resources will be declined.

-Specifying a role other than the service role, or `"*"`, are considered invalid, and Marathon will deprecate the sanitization of this field, rejecting invalid values in Marathon 1.10 and later.
+It is invalid to specify a role other than the service role or `"*"` in `acceptedResourceRoles`.
+In Marathon 1.9, invalid roles in `acceptedResourceRoles` will be automatically removed, and `acceptedResourceRoles` will default to `["*"]` if all specified roles are removed.
+In Marathon 1.10 and later, invalid resource roles will be rejected with a validation error.

 # Mesos Permissions Caveats

 It is vitally important that Marathon has access to use the roles that are specified in services.

-Marathon blindly assumes it has the permissions to create and use the new roles specified.
+Marathon blindly assumes it has the permissions to **both** create and use the new roles specified.
 If Marathon attempts to subscribe to a role to which it does not have permission, then this results in a non-functional Marathon, as Mesos reacts to unauthorized role subscriptions by dropping the connection.

-See the [http://mesos.apache.org/documentation/latest/authorization/](Authorization) section in Mesos to enable this.
-In DC/OS, this is already enabled for the root Marathon.
+See the [http://mesos.apache.org/documentation/latest/authorization/](Authorization) section in Mesos for documentation on the respective permissions.
+In DC/OS, the appropriate permissions are granted for the root Marathon out-of-the-box.